jackkolb/TinyRSA/README.md

 - Store keys/outputs as std::string so the user doesn't need to deal with GMP
-- Header guards and standard formatting
+- More header guards/standardized formatting
-- Comments :-)
+- More comments :-)
-- Standalone compiling
+- Standalone compiling (without requiring Git)

 ## Requirements